What is harmonisation?

 - working with stakeholders and user groups to understand whether a harmonised standard for mental health is needed

 - developing and testing a harmonised standard for mental health, if it is needed

 Timescales for this work will be guided by the feedback the team gets throughout the project.
 We are now working to:

 - publish the first findings from our research and engagement work

 - review our findings and plan our workstream for 2023 to 2024

 You can find updates on timelines and project activities in the GSS Harmonisation Workplan.

 If you would like to be involved with this work, please contact us at Harmonisation@statistics.gov.uk.

 Other health harmonisation standards that may be useful:

 We are always interested in hearing from users so we can develop our work.
-If you use or produce statistics based on this topic, get in touch: GSSHelp@statistics.gov.uk.
+If you use or produce statistics based on this topic, contact us at GSSHelp@statistics.gov.uk.